saeyslab/spotless-benchmark/README.md

 ```

 ## Platforms
-The workflow has been tested on three platforms:
+The workflow has been tested on the following platforms:
-- NextFlow 21.04.3 on the Windows Subsystem for Linux (WSL2, Ubuntu 20.04), with Docker Desktop for Windows 4.1.0
+- Local: NextFlow 21.04.3 on Windows Subsystem for Linux (WSL2, Ubuntu 20.04), with Docker Desktop for Windows 4.1.0
+- Local: Nextflow 21.10.6 on CentOS 8, with Docker 20.10.14
-- NextFlow 20.10.3 on CentOS 7, with Singularity 3.8.1
+- SGE cluster: NextFlow 20.10.3 on CentOS 7, with Singularity 3.8.1
-- NextFlow 21.03.0 on CentOS 7, with Singularity 3.8.5 (and NVIDIA Volta V100 GPUs)
+- Slurm cluster: NextFlow 21.03.0 on CentOS 7, with Singularity 3.8.5 (and NVIDIA Volta V100 GPUs)